mirteheijden/MicrobiomeProject/human_samples/Preprocessing/README.md

       Check the removal of the human reads by:

       Calculating the reads in the Raw data (reads_count_preprocess), after human removal:

       $ cd ./SCRIPTS

       Create the scripts using nano ( $ nano reads_count_preprocess, $ nano reads_count_postprocess
       Run the scripts, one by one:

       $ chmod +x reads_count_preprocess

       $ ./reads_count_preprocess

       $ chmod +x reads_count_postprocess

       $ ./reads_count_postprocess

       Results can be found in RESULTS/reads_count_preprocess.tsv, and RESULTS/reads_count_postprocess Move .tsv files to PC using WinSCP

 4. Snakemake (Greengenes2) Adapted from @erawijantari and @TuomasBorman Create the "Snakefile_gg2_shotgun" under the "workflow" directory.
 Adjust the path to the qiime config, project number, and files locations according to your need.
-We will use the pre-           processed reads from nextflow that has been stored in RESULTS/analysis_ready_fastqs
+We will use the pre-processed reads from nextflow that has been stored in RESULTS/analysis_ready_fastqs

       Create the "run_GG2shotgun_workflow.sh" bash script in SCRIPTS to execute snakemake Please see SCRIPTS/run_GG2shotgun_workflow.sh, modify the project number

       Exectue run:

       $ chmod +x ./SCRIPTS/run_GG2shotgun_workflow.sh

       $ ./SCRIPTS/run_GG2shotgun_workflow.sh

       Results "counts.qza" and "taxonomy.qza" can be found at RESULTS/gg2.
 Use WinSCP to transfer to harddrive or to Rstudio

-5. Humann3 (functional profiling) adapted from @erawijantari, @TuomasBorman and @KatariinaParnanen Create the "Snakefile_humann" using nano under the "workflow" directory.
+6. Humann3 (functional profiling) adapted from @erawijantari, @TuomasBorman and @KatariinaParnanen Create the "Snakefile_humann" using nano under the "workflow" directory.
 Remember to adjust the path, project allocation, and file locations.

       Create a bash script "SCRIPTS/run_humann_workflow.sh" to execute snakemake.